archf/ansible-sql-runner/README.md

       #   }
       # ```

+    # adm is a memotechnic shorthand for (admin|administration) queries
+    sql_adm_queries:
+      - engine: postgres
+        db: mydb
         # List of queries that each contains a list of script to execute against an
         # sql engine perform.
 If scripts suffix is .sql.j2, it will be templated
         # locally first.
 All scripts are run in the defined order.
-    # adm is a memotechnic shorthand for (admin|administration|maintenance) queries
-    sql_adm_queries:
-      - engine: postgres
         queries:
           - query: "{{playbook_dir}}/scripts/postgres/test_postgres_query_use_facts.sql"
             named_args: "{{sql_facts}}"

+      - engine: postgres
+        # enable autocommit to allow database creation.
+Alternatively, enable
+        # this globally but keep in mind your queries will be run even
+        # in check_mode.
+        autocommit: True
+        # List of queries to run
+        queries:
+            query: "create database myotherdb"
+            query: "create database mythirddb"

       - engine: impala
+        db: myimpaladb
         queries:
-          - query: a second query
+          - query: a impala query
   ```

 ## Role Variables